gmarty/grunt-closure-compiler/README.md

 Properties in `options` are mapped to Closure Compiler command line.
 Just pass options as a map of option-value.

 If you need to pass the same options several times, make it an array.
-See `externs` below:
+See `define` below:
 ```javascript
 grunt.initConfig({
   'closure-compiler': {